 The CommunityCare Fund will consider funding for:

-- lasting projects that benefit the wider community
+- lasting projects that have wider-reaching benefits to the community

-- projects that have a high level of community involvement and participation
+- projects with a high level of community involvement and participation

-- committed projects that have already raised some funds from other sources
+- committed projects with funds already raised from other sources.

 The CommunityCare Fund will not consider funding for:

-- individuals, political organisations or other foundations that make grants
+- individuals, political organisations, or other foundations who make grants

 - projects generally funded by the government